 Call the Emergency Assistance hotline at 651-266-4884 for application help, questions about eligibility or to find out the status of your application.

-Are you a landlord with renters who have fallen behind on rent due to COVID-19?
+Are you a landlord with renters who have are having difficulty paying rent or utilities due to COVID-19?

 The Zero Balance Project is now accepting applications from landlords on behalf of their renters.